Rusketh/JellyMusic/ReadMe.md

-Here is a list of all the current none standard intents used, the example commands and what they do.
+Here is a list of all the current none-standard intents used, the example commands and what they do.

 | Intent | Command | Description |
 |--|--|--|
 | PlaySongIntent | Play song {song} by {artist} | Plays {song} ``(clears queue)``. |
 | PlayAlbumIntent | Play the album {album} by {artist} | Plays {album} ``(clears queue)``. |
 | PlayArtistIntent | Play songs by {artist} | Plays songs by {artist} ``(clears queue)``. |
 | PlayPlaylistIntent | Play playlist {playlist} | Plays songs from {playlist} ``(clears queue)``. |
 | PlayGenreIntent | Play {genre} music | Plays music of {genre} ``(clears queue)``. |
 | ShuffleAlbumIntent | Shuffle the album {album} by {artist} | Plays & shuffles {album}``(clears queue)``. |
 | ShuffleArtistIntent | Shuffle songs by {artist} | Plays & shuffles songs by {artist} ``(clears queue)``.
 | ShufflePlaylistIntent | Shuffle playlist {playlist} | Plays & shuffles songs from {playlist} ``(clears queue)``. |
 | ShuffleGenreIntent | Shuffle {genre} music | Plays & shuffles music of {genre} ``(clears queue)``. |
 | QueueSongIntent | Add {song} to the queue | Adds {song} to queue |
 | QueueAlbumIntent | Add the album {album} by {artist} to the queue | Adds {album} to the queue. |
 | QueueArtistIntent | Add songs by {artistname} to the queue | Adds songs by {artistname} to the queue. |
 | QueuePlaylistIntent | Add playlist {playlist} to the queue | Adds songs from {playlist} to the queue. |
 | QueueGenreIntent | Queue {genre} music | Adds {genre} music to the queue. |
 ---